 - The estimated amount of food a great white shark consumes in one year is approximately 11 tons.

-- It means a white shark eats an average amount of about 28 kg (62 pounds) food every day.
+- It means a white shark eats an average amount of about 28 kg (62 pounds) of food every day.

 - Researchers estimated that a 30 kg whale’s blubber could feed a great white shark of average size (4.5 meters long) for about 1.5 months.